influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/administration/upgrading.md

 2. Convert existing TSM-based shards (or rebuild TSI Preview shards) to support TSI.

-  - When TSI is enabled, new shards use the TSI disk-based indexing.
+  - When TSI is enabled, new shards use the TSI index.
 Existing shards must be converted to support TSI.
   - Run the [`influx_inspect buildtsi`](/influxdb/v1.5/tools/influx_inspect#buildtsi) command to convert existing TSM-based shards (or rebuild TSI Preview shards) to support TSI.

 > **Note:** Run the `buildtsi` command using the user account that you are going to run the database as,